digitranslab/zakk/deployment/docker_compose/README.md

 ### Launching with GPU

-1. To run Onyx with GPU, navigate to `docker_compose` directory and run the following:
+1. To run Zakk with GPU, navigate to `docker_compose` directory and run the following:

-   - `docker compose -f docker-compose.gpu-dev.yml -p onyx-stack up -d --pull always --force-recreate` - or run: `docker compose -f docker-compose.gpu-dev.yml -p onyx-stack up -d --build --force-recreate` to build from source
+   - `docker compose -f docker-compose.gpu-dev.yml -p zakk-stack up -d --pull always --force-recreate` - or run: `docker compose -f docker-compose.gpu-dev.yml -p zakk-stack up -d --build --force-recreate` to build from source
    - Downloading images or packages/requirements may take 15+ minutes depending on your internet connection.

 2. To shut down the deployment, run:
-   - To stop the containers: `docker compose -f docker-compose.gpu-dev.yml -p onyx-stack stop`
+   - To stop the containers: `docker compose -f docker-compose.gpu-dev.yml -p zakk-stack stop`
-   - To delete the containers: `docker compose -f docker-compose.gpu-dev.yml -p onyx-stack down`
+   - To delete the containers: `docker compose -f docker-compose.gpu-dev.yml -p zakk-stack down`